Nyanta-23/JFF-Facebook_Clone/README.md

 # JFF-Facebook_Clone

+JFF = Just For Fun

-This just clone facebook cant do anything from this page, someday maybe i will improve this web page
+This is clone facebook page cant do anything from this page, someday maybe i will improve this web page.

+Q: Why i create this clone page?
+A: For test my skill DOM JS